Progressive Caucus (South Africa)

 The Progressive Caucus (PC) is a political alliance in the Parliament of South Africa, which formed in opposition to the Government of National Unity (GNU).

+Contrary to its name, the Caucus is not founded on an ideology of progressivism.
+Instead, its constituent parties vary in their positions on the political spectrum when it comes to social issues, with some members being socially right-leaning in their goals.

 At its height it comprised seven parties: the Economic Freedom Fighters (EFF), Al Jama-ah, United Democratic Movement (UDM), United Africans Transformation (UAT), African Transformation Movement (ATM), the Pan Africanist Congress of Azania (PAC), and the uMkhonto we Sizwe (MK) party.
 However, within a matter of days the PAC, UDM, and Al Jama-ah parties would leave Progressive Caucus and join the GNU on 19, 21 and 23 June, 2024 respectively.
 The Progressive Caucus collectively holds approximately 25% of the seats in the National Assembly.

 The MK party, led by former president Jacob Zuma, joined the Progressive Caucus on 17 June after securing 14.6% of the vote and 58 seats in the National Assembly in the 2024 elections.
 MK's surprising performance solidified its position as the third-largest party in parliament.

 Despite initially boycotting the first sitting of the National Assembly over allegations of vote-rigging—which the court dismissed as without merit—MK decided to align with the Progressive Caucus to strengthen the opposition against the GNU.
 However, the inclusion of the MK does not gain the Progressive Caucus enough seats in the National Assembly to block any law or constitutional amendment due to the GNU's supermajority.

 The caucus was formed following the 29 May 2024 elections where the ANC lost its majority for the first time in 30 years.
 The ANC, which won 40% of the vote, entered a coalition with the DA and other smaller parties to form a GNU.
 In contrast, the Progressive Caucus aims to provide a fiscally left-leaning alternative to this coalition.

-The Progressive Caucus is not as unified on social policies with some members advocating right-wing positions such as the reintroduction of the death penalty and the repeal of same-sex marriage laws.
+Counter to its name, the Progressive Caucus is not unified around left-leaning social policies, nor are its parties progressivist in their ideologies.
+The Caucus even includes some member parties who advocate for right-wing social positions, such as the reintroduction of the death penalty and the repeal of same-sex marriage laws.